 Members and partners of the Partnership on Religion and Sustainable Development (PaRD) co-convened a three day strategic learning exchange (SLE) titled "Engaging with Faith Organizations and Communities for Sustainable Development" from 15-17 November 2016 in Bonn, Germany.
 The course was organized by the United Nations System Staff College (UNSSC) in collaboration with the United Nations Inter-Agency Task Force on Engaging Faith-Based Actors for Sustainable Development (UNIATF), UNFPA, UNAIDS, UNHCR, and the PaRD Secretariat and aimed at increasing the attendants' religious literacy.
-A group of renowned experts, led by Dr. Azza Karam (UNFPA) and including Christo Greyling (World Vision International), Aida Ghazaryan (UNSSC), and Ulrich Nitschke (PaRD Secretariat), facilitated the course proceedings in an interactive format.
+A group of renowned experts, led by Dr. Azza Karam (UNFPA) and including Christo Greyling (World Vision International) and Aida Ghazaryan (UNSSC) facilitated the course proceedings in an interactive format.
 Through this, the participants from religious organisations (ROs), several UN organisations, as well as inter-governmental and humanitarian agencies were equipped with further skills and knowledge to strengthen the collaborative partnerships between their respective organisations.

 Religious literacy entails the ability to discern and analyze the fundamental intersections of religion and social/political/cultural life through multiple lenses.
 Diane L. Moore